 You can also suspend a frame in the air.
 This idea is nice as it focuses on the context inside the frame.

-With this method, make sure to photograph on a narrow aperture, such as f/22.
+With this method, make sure to photograph with a narrow aperture, such as f/22.
 Remember, the frame will be closer to the camera and the family further back.
 This aperture setting will ensure that everything is in focus.

 Most cameras have a self-timer mode, so remember to get in the photo yourself!